JMonteroEspinosa/GettingCleaningDataCoursera/CodeBook.md

 X, Y, Z and Modulo.
 The former three represent x-, y-, and z- coordinates.
 The last one equals to the euclidean norm of the former three.

 ### Optional tags: Transformations
-Optionally, some tags can be added to the beginning of a name to indicate a transformation: jerk (the rate at which acceleration changes over time) and FFT (Fourier Fast Transform of the measure)
+Optionally, some tags can be added to the beginning of a name to indicate a transformation: jerk (the rate at which acceleration changes over time) and fft (Fast Fourier Transform of the measure)